yanboyang713/blog/content/posts/2025-09-28-131926-setting_up_evpn_on_proxmox_sdn.md

 #### Add BGP controllers for the VyOS edge (eBGP) on your exit node(s) {#add-bgp-controllers-for-the-vyos-edge--ebgp--on-your-exit-node--s}

-node(s) that will be your “exit nodes.”
+Create BGP controllers on the node(s) that will act as your “exit nodes.”

 BGP controller #1 (server5)

 -   Node: server5
 -   ASN #: 65010
 -   Peers: 192.168.1.5, 192.168.1.2, 192.168.1.3 (your VyOS R0/R1/R2)
--   EBGP: ✅ enabled
+-   EBGP: enabled
--   Loopback Interface: (leave empty) — you’re peering to VyOS on the same LAN, not via loopbacks
+-   Loopback Interface: leave empty (peering on the same LAN, not via loopbacks)
--   ebgp-multihop: (off) — directly connected, TTL=1 is fine
--   bgp-multipaths-as-path-relax:
+-   ebgp-multihop: leave off unless you are peering via loopbacks or across routed hops
--   leave off if you want a single preferred egress (use MED on VyOS + “Primary Exit Node” in the zone); turn on only if you want ECMP (active/active) egress
+-   bgp-multipath-as-path-relax: leave off for a single preferred egress; enable only if you want ECMP (active/active) egress
 -   Click Add.

 BGP controller #2 (server2)